The Importance of Disability Insurance Among High-Earning Professionals

 No matter your age, occupation, or tax bracket, opting for disability insurance is a great way to safeguard your income against a life-altering disability, devastating illness, or even a global pandemic.
 In fact, according to the social security administration, one in four 20-year-olds will experience a disability for 90 days or more before they reach age 67.
 With those odds, events like these are nearly impossible to predict; however, they are not impossible to plan for.

-Malcolm Ethridge, CFP® is an Executive Vice President and fiduciary Financial Advisor with CIC Wealth Management, based in the Washington, DC area.
-He is also the Managing Partner of Capital Area Tax Consultants
+Malcolm Ethridge, CFP® is the Managing Partner of Capital Area Planning Group based in Washington, DC.
+He is also the Managing Partner of Capital Area Tax Consultants.

 Malcolm’s areas of expertise include retirement planning, investment portfolio development, tax planning, insurance, equity compensation and other executive benefits.